The best hotels in Valencia

 Xativa (Jativa), 60 kilometers south by Cercanias train (EUR 4 to 6, 1 hour), has a hilltop castle with 360-degree views and a remarkably intact medieval center.
 The castle is free on Sundays.
 The journey itself is through orange grove country and worth doing for the scenery alone.

-Valencia's best neighborhoods
+Valencia's best hotel regions

 Valencia's historic center clusters around the Cathedral and Torres de Serranos gate.
 El Carmen is the arts and nightlife barrio directly north of the Cathedral.
 Ruzafa is the food and design district southeast.
 The beach zone (Malvarrosa, Las Arenas) is 4 kilometers east via the former Turia river bed, now a 9-kilometer park.